qu-gg/torch-neural-ssm/README.md

 All data used throughout these experiments are available for download <a href="https://drive.google.com/drive/folders/1LEasIos71026lMnva2--U-DQXAaOI1mh?usp=sharing">here</a> on Google Drive, in which they already come in their .npz forms.
 Feel free to generate your own sets using the provided data scripts!

-<b>The following section is under WIP as I update it from WebDataset to a more standard NPZ format.</b>

-<b>Hamiltonian Dynamics</b>: Provided for evaluation are a <a href="https://github.com/webdataset/webdataset">WebDataset</a> dataloader and generation scripts for DeepMind's Hamiltonian Dynamics
+<b>Hamiltonian Dynamics</b>: Provided are a dataloader and generation scripts for DeepMind's Hamiltonian Dynamics
 <a href="https://github.com/deepmind/dm_hamiltonian_dynamics_suite">suite</a><sup>[4]</sup>, a simulation library for 17 different physics datasets that have known underlying Hamiltonian dynamics.
 It comes in the form of color image sequences of arbitrary length, coupled with the system's ground truth states (e.g., for pendulum, angular velocity and angle).
 It is well-benchmarked and customizable, making it a perfect testbed for latent dynamics function evaluation.
 For each setting, the physical parameters are tweakable alongside an optional friction coefficient to construct non-energy conserving systems.
 The location of focal points and the color of the objects are all individually tuneable, enabling mixed and complex visual datasets of varying latent dynamics.